 - Brugada syndrome

 Myocarditis is an inflammation of the heart that can lead to poor heart function.
 This condition can be triggered by a virus, inflammatory disease, chemicals, medications, or radiation (such as chemotherapy radiation).
 When the body attacks the germ, parasite, or other toxic substance in the heart, it also kills heart cells, leading to compromised heart function and arrhythmias.

 Sometimes, a sudden hard blow to the chest can cause cardiac arrest.
 If the impact occurs at very specific times in the electrical cycle, it can alter the heart’s electrical signaling and trigger sudden cardiac arrest.

 Lifestyle-related heart disease is not usually the cause of cardiac arrest in young adults, but it can still occur.
-We know that older adults with coronary artery disease (a buildup of plaque in the coronary arteries), heart failure, diabetes, and ventricular arrhythmias, who smoke, are obese, drink large amounts of alcohol, or lead a sedentary lifestyle are at risk for both heart attack and sudden cardiac arrest.
+We know that older adults with coronary artery disease (a buildup of plaque in the coronary arteries), heart failure, diabetes, and ventricular arrhythmias are at risk for both heart attack and sudden cardiac arrest.
+Those who smoke, are obese, drink alcohol regularly, or lead a sedentary lifestyle only increase the danger.
 Young people with any of these risk factors can also suffer heart events, including sudden cardiac arrest.